nov1n/RemarkablePocket/README.md

 have not tested it on Windows yet):

 ```
-touch ~/.remarkable-pocket ~/.rmapi && mkdir -p ~/.rmapi-cache && docker run -it --env TZ=Europe/Amsterdam -p 65112:65112 -v ~/.remarkable-pocket:/root/.remarkable-pocket -v ~/.rmapi:/root/.rmapi -v ~/.rmapi-cache:/root/.cache/rmapi ghcr.io/nov1n/remarkable-pocket:0.6.0
+mkdir -p ~/.remarkable-pocket && docker run -it --env TZ=Europe/Amsterdam -p 65112:65112 -v ~/.remarkable-pocket:/root/.remarkable-pocket ghcr.io/nov1n/remarkable-pocket:0.6.0
 ```

 The first time you run the application, you will be asked to authorize Pocket and Remarkable Cloud.
-Once you have done this subsequent runs will read the credentials from the `~/.remarkable-pocket` and `~/.rmapi` files.
+Once you have done this subsequent runs will read the credentials from configuration files in the `~/.remarkable-pocket` directory.
 You can also change the timezone in the command to match your location.

 By default, articles are synchronized to the `/Pocket/` directory on the Remarkable every 60 minutes.